maghrebi84/wnd-charm/README.md

 ## What is new?

 The performance of WND-CHARM was profiled and improved using the following techniques.
+Also, the functionality to read tiled-tiff images was added in src/cmatrix.cpp using libtiff library.

 * Multi-threading capability (OpenMP directives) was added for the performance bottlenecks which were in the following codes.
     * /src/statistics/FeatureStatistics.cpp